hsaikia/XewaliChess/README.md

 # Xewali Chess

 ## Algorithm
 Currently Xewali uses the minimax algorithm using alpha-beta pruning.
+It orders moves using iterative deepening so that better lines are searched early on for the pruning step to be more effective.
 It also searches for all subsequent return captures on a square if the search ends at a capture move.

 ## Evaluation
 Xewali uses a static evaluation function which consists of material only.
 Extensive approaches are always being experimented upon.